 Our Story .
 Championing Laboratory Grown & Created Gemstones

 When I was in my first year at the Royal College of Art in London, I met a friend from footwear design whose family is in the gemstone and mining industry.
 Naturally, I asked curiously why she wasn’t on the goldsmithing and jewellery course, like I was.
 She simply said, if I had seen what she had seen, then I would not want to be a part of that industry, too.
-Like a seed planted in my head, that was the moment I became curious with the centuries-old traditions and romanticism over the fine jewellery industry.
+Like a seed planted in my head, I became curious with the centuries-old traditions and romanticism over the fine jewellery and gemstone industry.

 I have always been an eternal optimist, one who loves a challenge and takes multi-tasking to its core.
-When I went on my honeymoon 3 weeks before my final graduation show at the RCA in 2013 (with my collections meticulously planned and ready in advance), I made sure to visit a gemstone mine in Sri Lanka during our adventures.
-Seeing is believing - I was shocked to see the working conditions of the mine, the risks and the inequality of the excavation of such precious things - it was at that moment I decided to explore alternative options and began my research and quest into championing laboratory-grown and created gemstones in my fine jewellery collections.
+When I went on my honeymoon 3 weeks before my final graduation show at the RCA in 2013, I made sure to visit a gemstone mine in Sri Lanka during our adventures.
+Seeing is believing - I was shocked to see the working conditions of the mine, the risks and the inequality of the excavation of such precious things - it was at that moment I decided to explore alternative options and began my research and quest into championing laboratory-grown and created gemstones in my own collections.

-As with all design discipline, I believe it is about learning from the past to offer a different perspective in the present, always with a dream for a better future.'
+As with all design discipline, I believe it is about learning from the past, to offer a different perspective in the present, and always with a dream for a better future.'